Suicide Squad (2016 film): Critical response

 Margot Robbie's performance as Harley Quinn was well received, with many critics eager to see more of the character in future films.
 In January 2017, David Ayer said he wished he had done certain things differently in the film including story elements, as well as giving more screen time to the Joker.
-Ayer, responding to a tweet, has since admitted that he had objectified the presence of Quinn in the film, and has apologized for his treatment of her character.
+Ayer, responding to a tweet, has since admitted that he had objectified the presence of Harley in the film, and has apologized for his treatment of her character.
 In June 2021, Joel Kinnaman said that he was disappointed with Suicide Squad: "I thought the first 40 minutes of the film were fucking great, and then there were conflicting visions and it just didn't end up being what we all hoped it was.
 It didn't feel like the movie that we hoped we were going to make."
 In August 2023, Ayer singled out the movie as his biggest Hollywood heartbreak: "Hollywood, I tell people, is like watching someone you love get fucked by someone you hate," Ayer said.
 "The big one is Suicide Squad.
 That shit broke me.
 That handed me my ass."